KMPARDS/kami/README.md

 ![CI](https://github.com/KMPARDS/kami/workflows/CI/badge.svg)

-This project is a part of Era Swap Network and it's development is in progress.
+[WIP] This project is a part of Era Swap Network.

 ### Development Notes

 - When adding test cases for methods, add cases for expected errors and successful too.
-- Add runtime type validation for all method inputs.
-- Ensure a debug mode, i.e switchable consolelogs.
 - Add a unique identifier to all console.logs to be able to find it in the code
+- Check for TODO comments left out for working on later
+- Refactor `utils` module code into into other modules, i.e. add `utils.ts` in other modules and export them from `index.ts`.

-## Technical Specification
+# Technical Specification

-Kami is a background process that runs with an EVM machine, which completes an ESN Validator Node.
-Aspects related to Kami are specified here.
+Kami is a daemon (long running background process) that runs with a seperate EVM machine daemon, which completes an ESN Validator Node.
+Technical aspects related to Kami are specified here.

+## Peer-to-peer Networking

+### Peer Discovery
+Since, Kami works with an ESN node daemon, it will utilise the peer discovery from the ESN nodes.

-### P2P Connection
+### Connection

-Peer-to-peer networking connections between Kami's are based on TCP/IP.
+Peer-to-peer networking connections between Kami instances's are based on TCP/IP.
 The existing JSON RPC 2.0 standard is modified for representing authenticated asks, answers and tells in the P2P communication with ECC.

-### Modified JSON RPC
+## Modified JSON RPC Standard

 This is an experimental extension of the existing JSON RPC standard as it is.
 This modification is done for the purpose of identification and authentication between the nodes.